dotnet/project-system/docs/repo/property-page-architecture.md

 At the very bottom of the implementation stack are XAML Rule files, so-called because they deserialize to instances of the `Rule` type.
 This is not to be confused with the `IRule` interface; a `Rule` represents a "page" of properties in the abstract, while `IRule` represents that page bound to a particular project or item.

 These Rule files are where the declarative, metadata-driven aspect of the new property pages comes into play.
-These files declare page, the page's metadata, it's properties, the storage mechanisms to use (i.e. which `IProjectPropertiesProvider` will handle a particular property), and a bunch of other property metadata: documentation links, search terms, descriptions, the property type, whether the value can vary across project configurations, etc.
+These files declare page, the page's metadata, its properties, the storage mechanisms to use (i.e. which `IProjectPropertiesProvider` will handle a particular property), and a bunch of other property metadata: documentation links, search terms, descriptions, the property type, whether the value can vary across project configurations, etc.

 Adding a new property is largely a matter of defining it in the appropriate XAML file.
 Adding a new page is a matter of creating a new XAML file and including it in the project as a `PropertyPageSchema` item.